Fulton Street station (New York City Subway): IND expansion

-The Independent Subway System (IND), which was not part of the Dual Contracts, commenced construction on its Eighth Avenue Line in 1925.
-The Broadway/Nassau Street station was part of a three-stop extension of the IND Eighth Avenue Line from Chambers Street in Lower Manhattan to Jay Street–Borough Hall in Downtown Brooklyn.
-Construction of the extension began in June 1928.
-The main section of the Eighth Avenue Line, from Chambers Street north to 207th Street, was opened to the public just after midnight on September 10, 1932.
 The Cranberry Street Tunnel, extending the express tracks east under Fulton Street to Jay Street, was opened for the morning rush hour on February 1, 1933, with a stop at Broadway/Nassau Street.
 The Broadway/Nassau station was initially served by express trains during the daytime on weekdays and Saturdays; local trains only served the station when express trains were not operating.
 It had ten entrances from the street, as well as direct connections to the IRT and BMT stations at Fulton Street.
-The opening of Broadway/Nassau station eliminated an "outstanding drawback" to Upper Manhattan residents' usage of the Eighth Avenue Line, as the IND previously did not have a direct connection to Manhattan's Financial District.
+The opening of the Broadway/Nassau station eliminated an "outstanding drawback" to Upper Manhattan residents' usage of the Eighth Avenue Line, as the IND previously did not have a direct connection to Manhattan's Financial District.
+On the other hand, the station's convoluted layout confused some riders when it opened.

-Station improvements
+20th-century improvements

-20th century
+1940s to 1960s

 The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12, 1940.
 Transfer passageways between the four stations were placed inside fare control on July 1, 1948.
-The passageways between the Eighth Avenue, Nassau Street, and Broadway–Seventh Avenue platforms all existed at the time, and were simply placed inside fare control.
-However, a paper transfer was issued to passengers transferring to and from the Lexington Avenue Line.
+The rearrangement of turnstiles allowed free transfers in the existing passageways between the Eighth Avenue, Nassau Street, and Broadway–Seventh Avenue platforms.
+Passengers transferring to and from the Lexington Avenue Line had to receive a paper transfer.
 On August 25, 1950, the railings of the Lexington Avenue and Eighth Avenue Line stations were rearranged to allow direct transfers, and the paper transfers were discontinued.

+The New York City Transit Authority (NYCTA), the BOT's successor, announced plans in 1956 to add fluorescent lights to the Fulton Street station.
+The NYCTA also asked the city government in 1958 to provide $66,700 for a moving walkway connecting the IND and IRT platforms at Fulton Street.
+The moving walkway, measuring 105 ft long, would have been the first in the New York City Subway system.
+The NYCTA publicly announced plans for the moving walkway in August 1960; the agency's chairman Charles L. Patterson claimed that the moving walkway would ease congestion in the passageways between each platforms.